carbonfive/seed-crystal/README.md

 - It's hard to test perfectly: Wipe the laptop.
 Reinstall the OS.
 Run the script.

-- Our world is broken up into smaller core competencies: RoR, React, Mobile, Elixir, Go.
+- Our world is broken up into somewhat orthogonal core competencies: RoR, React, Mobile, Elixir, Go.
 No one person will be an expert on all of these toolchains.
 Provide low-ceremony, low friction tools to help the experts decide what's important.

 ## Testing